 - Dark Souls has a fair number of shield-bearing enemies.
 Most only gain a more effective block and are not actually invincible because of them.The one exception are the shield-bearing giants in Anor Londo, which have to be flanked to do any real damage.

-- Both Bianco Angelos ("White Angels") and Alto Angelos ("High Angels"), in Devil May Cry 4 have shields which double as a flight-pack that can also be used to bash you silly.
+- Both Bianco Angelos ("White Angels") and Alto Angelos ("High Angels") in4 have shields which double as a flight-pack that can also be used to bash you silly.
 They can protect themselves and bash as a counterattack.
 Usual way to deal with them is to break the shield with hit-n-run tactics, then finish them off with a combo before they have time to repair it.

-- Before that, Devil May Cry 1 had skeletons equipped with two small, round sawblades that they also used like shields.
+- Devil May Cry 1 had skeletons equipped with two small, round sawblades that they also used like shields.

 - Donkey Kong Country 3: Dixie Kong's Double Trouble!: Koin and Koindozer.
 The former have to be defeated in order to earn DK Coins for every level, while the latter are exclusive to one level where they Shield Bash you into Bottomless Pits.

 - In Doom 3, the rarest type of zombie soldier carries a large, bulletproof metal riot shield.

 - Dragon Age: Origins and its Dragon Age: Origins – Awakening expansion pack had plenty of human, skeleton and darkspawn enemies with shields, all of whom used the same skill tree as the shield warriors in the player party.
 Thus, they had better defence than others and spammed variations of Shield Bash but none required special tactics.
-The Legacy DLC for Dragon Age II, was a different story.
+The Legacy DLC for Dragon Age II was a different story.
 The new ape-like Genlock Alphas were practically invincible from the front and had to be flanked or magicked to death.
 Like Origins, Dragon Age: Inquisition has numerous shield-bearing enemy warriors; like II, they deflect damage from the front but some special attacks can be used to stun them or knock them over, rendering them vulnerable for a short time.